ob1lan/FindingsManager/README.md

 - Settings: policies in setting to calculate due date by computing the creation date
 - SAML auth support
 - User profile:
-    - add the user's created findings 5 by 5 (pagination)
+    - add the user's created findings 5 by 5 (pagination sliding effect)
-    - add the user's assigned findings 5 by 5 (pagination)
+    - add the user's assigned findings 5 by 5 (pagination sliding effect)
-    - add the user's created projects 5 by 5 (pagination)
+    - add the user's created projects 5 by 5 (pagination sliding effect)
     - add new fields (phone, location, prefered language) + handle their TZ
     - correct the picture upload (only when clicking on the picture + hover animation with UL logo)
     - Notification preferences (checkboxes)